Go straight to section you want to watch, listen or read

 We were shocked and sad by the home going of our dear brother, Keith Daniel.
 But know that he is rejoicing to meet the Lord whom he loved so much and served so well.

 I fondly remember the joy of ministering together with him in meetings ,oh how his messages stirred our hearts.
-Seldom we have the to meet a godly man like Keith and we will greatly miss him.
+Seldom we have the opportunity to meet a godly man like Keith and we will greatly miss him.

 Our prayers are with the Daniel family during this time of bereavement.